kvnyng/Project-Hermes/README.md

 ![img](Hermes_Mobile/data/assets/1.png)

-This is the menu screen of the app with the following options: Map, Help, Potholes, Rest stops, History
+This is the menu screen of the app with the following options: Map, Help, Potholes, Rest stops, History.

 ![img](Hermes_Mobile/data/assets/2.png)